dfamonteiro/blog/blog/content/posts/perfect-handover.md

 series = []
 +++

-In recent times I have been putting some thought into designing a load generator that simulates queued-based manufacturing processes - think car [assembly lines](https://en.wikipedia.org/wiki/Assembly_line) or [SMT lines](https://en.wikipedia.org/wiki/Surface-mount_technology).
-A key detail about these types of setups is that they're susceptible to traffic jams: if a station at the end of the line breaks, the entire line is bottlenecked until the problem is fixed.
+In recent times, I have been putting some thought into designing a load generator that simulates queued-based manufacturing processes - think car [assembly lines](https://en.wikipedia.org/wiki/Assembly_line) or [SMT lines](https://en.wikipedia.org/wiki/Surface-mount_technology).
+A key detail about these types of setups is that they're susceptible to traffic jams: if a station at the end of the line breaks, the entire line backs up until the problem is fixed.

-The intrinsically linear nature of these manufacturing setups creates dependencies between the materials in the line: panel #345436 can only enter the next machine if panel #345437 has finished processing, which in turn needs panel #345438 to clear the conveyor belt... you get the point.
+The intrinsically linear nature of these manufacturing setups creates dependencies between the materials in the line: panel #345436 can only enter the next machine if panel #345437 has finished processing, which in turn needs panel #345438 to clear the conveyor belt... you get the point.[^0]

+[^0]: This concept is called "Back Pressure" in software engineering.

-Simulating these lines with a [stateful load generator approach](../stateful-load-generators) will not work because it handles each panel independently - one would need to layer an obscene amount of synchronization code[^1] on top to make the panels behave in a way that somewhat resembles a real-world SMT line.
+Simulating these lines with a [stateful load generator approach](../stateful-load-generators) will not work because it handles each panel independently - one would need to layer an absolutely obscene amount of synchronization code[^1] on top to make the panels behave in a way that somewhat resembles a real-world SMT line.
 It's just not feasible.

 [^1]: Think mutexes, semaphores, etc.